Managing Pending AP Assets

 the drop-down arrow next to the

-icon to display the Restrict Device Claiming to MSP switch, then toggle the switch
+icon to display the Restrict Device Claiming to MSP switch.
+The switch is disabled

 (Optional) Click the